kostasCode/Robotics-I-8.012/BonusPoseDetectionCameraCalibration/README.md

 https://github.com/user-attachments/assets/650a4b61-011d-49f1-b729-f656443bfa83

 > [!TIP]
->Camera calibration is a crucial step towards acheving accurate results.
+>Camera calibration is a crucial step towards achieving accurate results.
 By running calibration.py and visiting https://calib.io/pages/camera-calibration-pattern-generator using a flat monitor you can find the intristic parameters of your camera and insert them into your main program (MiniMachineVisionProject.py)

 # Results of the project (camera turned off)
 ![image](https://github.com/user-attachments/assets/48f209e7-7b2a-4355-aa42-8b3135f52345)